nodejs/node/doc/api/vm.md

  vm.runInThisContext(code)(require);
  ```

-*Note*: The `require()` in the above case shares the state with context it is
+*Note*: The `require()` in the above case shares the state with the context it
-passed from.
+is passed from.
 This may introduce risks when untrusted code is executed, e.g.
-altering objects from the calling thread's context in unwanted ways.
+altering objects in the context in unwanted ways.

 ## What does it mean to "contextify" an object?